-The Proposed Project and the potential alternative scenarios in Section 1.17 in the 2021 PEA are preliminary in nature and include Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
-There is no certainty that the 2021 PEA results will be realized.
+The Proposed Project and the potential alternative scenarios in Section 1.20 in the 2022 PEA are preliminary in nature and include Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
+There is no certainty that the 2022 PEA results will be realized.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.

-The results were estimated with forecast long-term prices and sensitivity tested with prevailing metal prices.
-Both sets of prices are shown in Table 1-5.
+The results were estimated with the forecast long-term prices shown in Table 1-6.